ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Implementation Details {#implementation-details}

-This section provides detailed pseudocode and implementation guidance for the key operations described in this document.
+This section provides pseudocode and implementation guidance for the operations described in this document.

 In the pseudocode throughout this document, the notation "for i from x to y" indicates iteration starting at x (inclusive) and ending before y (exclusive).
 For example, "for i from 0 to 4" processes values 0, 1, 2, and 3, but not 4.

 ## Visual Diagrams {#diagrams}

-The following diagrams illustrate the key processes described in this specification.
+The following diagrams illustrate the processes described in this specification.

 ### IPv4 Address Conversion Diagram {#ipv4-address-conversion-diagram}